There is something extraordinary about making bread at home. Give it a go and there’ll be no regrets

 A straight forward recipe & schedule, alongside a good explanation of each of the steps in the process is what will set you up for success.

-• A jar ideally with lid, for your starter
+• A jar ideally with lid (for your starter)

-• A blade for scoring
+• A blade for scoring (you can also use a serrated knife)

 • If you have a small silicone spatula, use that to stir the starter.
 If not, just use a spoon – totally fine